equinor/edc2019-docker/README.md

 ## Preferred - Docker locally

 The preferred way is to download and install Docker Desktop on your machine.
-You can download the installer without logging in to docker.com [here](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe).
+You can download the installer without logging in to docker.com here: [Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe) and [macOS](https://download.docker.com/mac/stable/Docker.dmg).

 ### On Equinor managed laptop